wrxck/mattata/README.md

 # mattata
-Check out the [Wiki](https://github.com/wrxck/mattata/wiki) for information about how to get started with your own copy of mattata.
+Check out the [Wiki](https://github.com/wrxck/mattata/wiki) for more detail!

-Because mattata has otouto-based code, it's overall license is still AGPLv3.

 # Donate
-I am eternally grateful for donations of any sum.
-This helps motivate me to continue investing my spare time into the development of mattata.

-In no particular order, I would like to personally recognise the following person(s) for their kind, and greatly-appreciated, act of support:
+You can show your support by [making a donation](https://paypal.me/wrxck) of any sum.
+This is totally optional, and helps me pay for things like domain registration and server hosting.
+I would like to mention the following people for their generosity:
 * Joshua ([@j0shu4](https://telegram.me/j0shu4))
 * Para ([@para949](https://telegram.me/para949))
 * Flo ([@aRandomStranger](https://telegram.me/aRandomStranger))